Skip to main content

 The Feed account is the primary account you will interact with.
 It stores all the information about a specific data feed, including:

-• name_hash: A unique identifier for the feed.
+• name_hash: A 32-byte unique identifier for the feed (hash of the feed name).

 • authority: The public key of the account that can manage the feed.